YuxiXie/YuxiXie.github.io/_pages/about.md

 My primary research focus is on Multimodal and Language Model Reasoning.
 I am working on developing training and inference-time algorithms to enhance the reasoning capabilities of large foundation models, including both multimodal and language models.
-I've also been interested in Natural Language Generation, especially about generating deep questions which require complex reasoning on textual or multimodal data.
+I've also been interested in Natural Language Generation, especially about generating deep questions that require complex reasoning on textual or multimodal data.

 My name written in Chinese is 谢雨汐.